-Nigeria’s democracy seems threatened by recent flagrant disrespect of the laws and misuse of federal powers by the government.
+Nigeria’s democracy seems threatened by recent flagrant disrespect for the laws and misuse of federal powers by the government.
 The apex office has been accused of clamping down on opposition voices using the security apparatus in the country.

 There are several cases where accused persons are detained against court orders, on the insistence of the presidency.
 A once democratic Nigeria now seems hunted by a repeated phase of tyranny, that sprouts from its political lining to the ordinary citizens.